 Designated Safeguarding Lead is Mr Craig Bailey (Assistant Headteacher)

-Deputy Designated Safeguarding Leads are Ms Karen Lockett (Headteacher) and Mr Tim Tweats (Deputy Headteacher)
+Deputy Designated Safeguarding Leads are Ms Karen Lockett (Headteacher), Mr Tim Tweats (Deputy Headteacher) and Mrs Heather Broadist (Head of Year)

 Nominated Governor for Safeguarding is Mrs Sue Kirsop